JM-Addington/PGBackup/readme.md

 `FRIENDLY_NAME` is optional.
 If set, it will be added to the backup filename.

 `ENABLE_INITIAL_BACKUP` is optional.
 If set to `true`, a backup will run as soon as the container starts, not just on the schedule. _If `CRON_SCHEDULE` is not set, this will be ignored and the backup will run once when the container starts._

+`UID` and `GID` are optional.
+If set, the backup will be owned by the specified user and group.
+Useful if you are mounting a volume that is owned by a different user. (i.e., with docker-compose, the container is owned by root, but you want to be able to access it from your user account.)

 `ENABLE_GPG` is optional.
 If set to `true`, the backup will be encrypted with the PGP key. **When encryption is enabled no plaintext backup will ever touch the disk.** The backup is piped to gzip, then to gpg, then to the mounted volume.